ArnoCan/epyunit/README.md

 * RELEASE: 00.05.00x - Production: Various performance enhancements.

-**Current Release: 00.01.010 - Alpha:**
+**Current Release: 00.01.011 - Alpha:**

-**REMARK:** This is an informal pre-work-release with some bugs, lots of UnitFailures - the stable is following within one or two days.
+**REMARK:** This is an informal pre-work-release - tested on Linux only.
+  The content is a major advance, and the major part is stable, but overall still in work.

 Major Changes: